Hostile Takeover

 A deranged cackle.

-Classic V. A mote of hope supported a momentary smile.
+That was classic V. A mote of hope supported a momentary smile.

 In the next moment, though, he was struck with the unprompted thought — that V’s laugh had the same rhythm as a terrified heartbeat.